ophian/ophian.github.io/_posts/2024-11-30-Serendipity-Styx-4.5.1-released.md

 ## Styx 4.5.1 fixed

   - The broken htmlcomment option for the public since 4.5.0 release
-  - Allowed CKEditor rel tags for the wikilinks plugin
+  - Allowed CKEditor ref tags for the wikilinks plugin
-  - Changed the image media props default value in the copyright property
+  - Changed the image media props default value in the copyright property to realname

 Have fun with the update and read the ChangeLog!!
 See you again on next 😎 Serendipity Styx 5.0 !😃